 If your company is violating compliance standards for online payments, even in a minor capacity, you can lose your credit card contracts – and your business could be hit with catastrophic fines.

-cleverbridge removes this burden by taking over responsibility for compliance of cleverbridge-hosted and operated payment pages with the General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS).
+cleverbridge removes this burden by taking over responsibility for compliance of cleverbridge-hosted and operated payment pages with the General Data Protection Regulation (GDPR), the Payment Card Industry Data Security Standard (PCI DSS), and the Revised Payment Services Directive (PSD2).
 As a result, we also save you substantial time and money.

 The General Data Protection Regulation (GDPR) is a regulation sponsored by the European Commission that impacts how businesses collect and store customers’ personal data.
 This legislation took effect on May 25, 2018.
 It replaced the existing European data protection directive and touches nearly every company selling online, including cleverbridge clients.